clj-kondo/clj-kondo/doc/hooks.md

-When a `defmacro` in your source code carries the metadata `{:clj-kondo/macroexpand-hook true}`, clj-kondo extracts the macro into the configuration directory and registers it as a `:macroexpand` hook for that var.
-No need to copy the macro into `.clj-kondo/` by hand.
+When a `defmacro` in your source code carries the metadata `{:clj-kondo/macroexpand-hook true}`, clj-kondo extracts the macro into the configuration directory and registers it as a `:macroexpand` hook for that var, so you don't have to copy the macro into `.clj-kondo/` by hand.

 ``` clojure